novapyth/Genomics_Deep_Sea_Rhodotorula_mucilaginosa/README.md

 ------------------------------
 This is resulted of collaborative affords of

-AG Kempken, Laboratory of Prof. Dr. Frank Kempken CAU Kiel, Germany https://www.uni-kiel.de/Botanik/Kempken/english.shtml
+AG Kempken, Laboratory of Prof. Dr. Frank Kempken, CAU Kiel, Germany https://www.uni-kiel.de/Botanik/Kempken/english.shtml

 and